-Here’s a quick video tutorial.
+Here’s a quick video of the thankful turkey craft tutorial.
 Read below for more details about how to make the little turkey!

-Here’s what you need to make a thankful turkey:
+Here’s what you need to make a thankful turkey craft

 - styrofoam ball